4d/docs/website/translated_docs/es/Concepts/methods.md

     QUERY([Friends and Relatives];[Friends and Relatives]Name=$vsName)
     If(Records in selection([Friends and Relatives])>0)
        ALERT("Un amigo, "+Genealogy of($vsName)+", hace esto para vivir") End if
  End if
     End if
+ End if
+    End if
+ End if
+    End if